 Susan Smith Apologizes to Ex-Husband During Court Break

-David Smith did not respond to the apology his ex-wife offered Tuesday as she was led from the courtroom during a break in the penalty phase of her trial.
+David Smith did not respond to the apology his ex-wife offered Tuesday as she was led from the courtroom during a break.

-``All my hopes, all my dreams, everything that I had planned for the rest of my life, it ended that day,'' Smith told a jury that must decide whether Ms. Smith will be executed.
+``All my hopes, all my dreams, everything that I had planned for the rest of my life, it ended that day,″ Smith told the jury.

 ``I didn’t know what to do.
 It hurt.
 Everything I had planned on, my life with the kids, was gone,″ he said as he began to cry.